Approximate Reduced Lindblad Dynamics via Algebraic and Adiabatic Methods: Introduction

-In this paper, we show that the algebraic perspective of {exact} MR can be used to obtain approximate MR procedures that remain physically consistent by construction, and have a direct connection with AE.
+In this paper, we show that the algebraic perspective of {exact} MR can be used to obtain approximate MR procedures that remain physically consistent by construction, and furthermore have a direct connection with AE.
 More specifically, our main contribution is twofold:

 (i) We develop an \emph{asymptotically exact} reduction based on the center (peripheral) manifold of a Lindbladian which, as noted above, governs the long-time behavior of the dynamics.
-Since such a set has the structure of a subalgebra, one can obtain a reduced Markovian dynamics, with the additional property that the reduced long-time evolution is unitary.
-The associated reduced description is asymptotically exact, in the sense that any initial error outside the center manifold decays exponentially with a rate controlled by the spectral gap of the Lindblad generator, and is the minimal one with such property.
+Since such a set has the structure of an associative subalgebra, one can obtain a reduced Markovian dynamics, with the additional property that the reduced long-time evolution is unitary.
+The associated reduced description is asymptotically exact, in the sense that any initial error outside the center manifold decays exponentially with a rate controlled by the spectral gap of the Lindblad generator, and is the minimal one with such a property.
+Notably, similar tools are used in classical dynamical-system theory to reduce non-linear and infinite-dimensional systems, see e.g. \cite{kato2013perturbation, roberts1989appropriate, roberts2015macroscale}.

-(ii) We consider the case where the evolution of interest may not have a center manifold suitable for the desired reduction, but can be seen as an (analytic) perturbation of a Lindblad generator that does.
+(ii) We consider the case where the evolution of interest may not have a center manifold suitable for the desired reduction, or appears too complicated to perform such reduction directly, but can nonetheless be seen as an (analytic) perturbation of a Lindblad generator we may reduce.
 In this scenario, we propose to construct a \emph{CPTP-preserving} perturbative reduction.
 The key choice is to keep the reduction maps fixed at the unperturbed value, so that the reduced state space remains an algebra even when the underlying generator is perturbed.
-The resulting reduced generator is again Lindbladian for all perturbation strengths.
+The resulting reduced generator is again Lindbladian for all perturbation strengths for which the original generator is such.
 As a tradeoff, the reduced system only approximately matches the true system dynamics, and we provide explicit finite-time error bounds that quantify the leakage from the unperturbed center sector.

+Our first contribution hinges on the computation of the center manifold and its structure and, in practice, is typically applicable to idealized systems, which feature manifest exact symmetries or result from specific open-system engineering.
+Our second contribution allows a generalization to all systems which can be viewed as a perturbation of such a situation.
+This also encompasses non-idealized settings, including systems with meta-stable oscillations where the actual center manifold is trivial (namely, a single fixed point), as well as systems where an exact computation of the center manifold appears cumbersome.